 After spending some time at home, you’re probably familiar with the fact that there’s a whole lot that goes into an air conditioning unit so that it works efficiently.

-While you initially thought that owning an AC unit and ensuring that it runs smoothly didn’t involve much more than plugging and cleaning once a while, years of experience will teach you otherwise.
-Once you look deeper into the various aspects of AC ownership and management, you’ll quickly learn that regular maintenance and baseline care can be done in various forms.
+While you initially thought owning an AC unit and ensuring it runs smoothly didn’t involve much more than plugging and cleaning once in a while, years of experience will teach you otherwise.
+Once you look deeper into AC ownership and management aspects, you’ll quickly learn that regular maintenance and baseline care can be done in various forms.

 You might not have thought much about the cleanliness of your coils until you realized that these same parts are responsible for effectively transferring air from inside your home to the outside.

-Considering that these parts are the most exposed facets of your air conditioning, having more dirt, dust, and debris coat them can lead to disastrous results because of how they create sub-optimal conditions for operation.
-Once enough muck builds on the coils, you’ll notice an array of negative effects occur, such as:
+Considering that these parts are the most exposed facets of your air conditioning, having more dirt, dust, and debris coat them can lead to disastrous results because they create sub-optimal operation conditions.
+Once there's enough muck buildup on the coils, you’ll notice an array of negative effects occur, such as:

 - Reduced operational efficiency due to a compromised ability to transfer air from the inside of your home to the outside